Kudamasangomai/Posty_Fast_Api/notes.md

 ### Fast API
-- these are notes for my first api crud app Wist FAST API .
-- i am just learning the basics
+these are notes for my first api crud app With FAST API. i am just learning the basics

 -  pip install fastapi uvicorn
 -  uvicorn is application server used to serve Python web applications that adhere to the ASGI specification.